Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 It's the Obama rules making them raise rate.

-So what happens is low information voter health insurance premium goes up, and Obama's gonna have paperwork.
+So what happens is low-information voter health insurance premium goes up, and Obama's going to have paperwork.

-And the health insurers go, but wait a minute, wait a minute.
+And the health insurer is going to, but wait a minute, wait a minute.

 It's Obamacare that's making us raise rates.